idenfy/Documentation/pages/IOSUICustomization.md

 ## Customization with storyboard
 iDenfy SDK groups various components and enables different customization options.

-Full design changes can be adjusted with storyboard file.
+Full design changes can be adjusted with Idenfy storyboard.

 ### 1. Including Storyboard and assets